top of page

 The American College of Sports Medicine says…

 “Engaging in regular exercise and reducing sedentary behavior is vital for the health of adults.”
 Exercise is defined as doing physical activity, “beyond activities of daily living,” (Garber, et. al. 2011).
-In other words, in order to reap the benefits of increased health and decreased disease, the individual must do things other than what they do all day.
+In other words, to reap the benefits of increased health and decreased disease, the individual must do things other than what they do all day.

 Cardiovascular training: 20-30 minutes, 5 or more days a week, intensity according to health.

-Neuromuscular training: 20-30 minutes, 2-3 or more days per week, activities that challenge balance, agility, coordination, gait.
+Neuromuscular training: 20-30 minutes, 2-3 or more days per week, activities that challenge balance, agility, coordination, and gait.

 Buddhism touches on the reality of our social life with this lovely fact…